Relative p-adic Hodge theory, II: Imperfect period rings: Perfect period sheaves

 \begin{remark} We have not investigated the structure of the underlying modules of pseudocoherent $\varphi$-modules over $\tilde{\calR}^{\bd}_R$ or $\tilde{\calE}_R$.
 In any case, we will have little use for such objects in what follows. \end{remark}

 \begin{theorem} Assume that $R$ is an $\gotho_{E_a}$-algebra (equivalently, an $\FF_{p^{ah}}$-algebra) and put $X = \Spa(R,R^+)$.
-The following tensor categories are equivalent. \begin{enumerate} \item[(a)] The category of \'etale projective (resp.\ pseudocoherent, fpd) $\gotho_{E_a}$-local systems on $X_{\proet}$. \item[(b)] The category of projective (resp.\ pseudocoherent, fpd) $\varphi$-modules over $\tilde{\calE}^{\inte}_R$. \item[(c)] The category of projective (resp.\ pseudocoherent, fpd) $\varphi$-modules over $\tilde{\calR}^{\inte}_R$. \item[(d)] The category of projective (resp.\ pseudocoherent, fpd) $\varphi$-modules over $\tilde{\bA}_{X}$, viewing the latter as a ring sheaf on any of the sites $X, X_{\et}, X_{\proet}, X_{\pfqc}, X_{\faith}$. \item[(e)] The category of projective (resp.\ pseudocoherent, fpd) $\varphi$-modules over $\tilde{\bA}^\dagger_{X}$, viewing the latter as a ring sheaf on any of the sites $X, X_{\et}, X_{\proet}, X_{\pfqc}, X_{\faith}$. \end{enumerate} In particular, the functors from (a) to (d) and from (a) to (e) are base extensions of $\underline{\gotho_{E_a}}$-modules, with the quasi-inverse functors being $\varphi^a$-invariants; and the functors from (d) to (b) and from (e) to (c) are global sections.
-Moreover, these equivalences induces an isomorphism between sheaf cohomology groups (in case (a)), $\varphi^a$-cohomology groups (in cases (b)--(c)), and $\varphi^a$-hypercohomology groups (in cases (d)--(e)).
+The following tensor categories are equivalent. \begin{enumerate} \item[(a)] The category of \'etale projective (resp.\ pseudocoherent, fpd) $\gotho_{E_a}$-local systems on $X_{\proet}$. \item[(b)] The category of projective (resp.\ pseudocoherent, fpd) $\varphi$-modules over $\tilde{\calE}^{\inte}_R$. \item[(c)] The category of projective (resp.\ pseudocoherent, fpd) $\varphi$-modules over $\tilde{\calR}^{\inte}_R$. \item[(d)] The category of projective (resp.\ pseudocoherent, fpd) $\varphi$-modules over $\tilde{\bA}_{X}$, viewing the latter as a ring sheaf on any of the sites $X, X_{\et}, X_{\proet}, X_{\faith}$. \item[(e)] The category of projective (resp.\ pseudocoherent, fpd) $\varphi$-modules over $\tilde{\bA}^\dagger_{X}$, viewing the latter as a ring sheaf on any of the sites $X, X_{\et}, X_{\proet}, X_{\faith}$. \end{enumerate} In particular, the functors from (a) to (d) and from (a) to (e) are base extensions of $\underline{\gotho_{E_a}}$-modules, with the quasi-inverse functors being $\varphi$-invariants; and the functors from (d) to (b) and from (e) to (c) are global sections.
+Moreover, these equivalences induces an isomorphism between sheaf cohomology groups (in case (a)), $\varphi$-cohomology groups (in cases (b)--(c)), and $\varphi$-hypercohomology groups (in cases (d)--(e)).
 (The reified analogue also holds.) \end{theorem} \begin{proof} We first connect (c) and (e) (for any choice of site).
 In this case, the equivalence follows from Theorem~\ref{T:perfect Robba Kiehl} and the comparison from Theorem~\ref{T:perfect Robba proetale cohomology}.
+(Note that by Lemma~\ref{L:pseudocoherent type A torsion}, the underlying module of any pseudocoherent $\varphi$-module over $\tilde{\calR}^{\inte}_R$ is stably fpd.)

 We next connect (b) and (d).
 Let $S,S^+$ be the completions of $R[T^{\pm p^{-\infty}}], R[T^{p^{-\infty}}]$ for the $T$-adic norm (for any normalization; note that the norm on $R$ is now trivial).
 Since $R \to S$ admits a splitting given by the constant coefficient map, the \v{C}ech (simplicial) sequence